Alfonso Fanjul Jr.

-Alfonso "Alfy" Fanjul Jr. (born 1937) is an American billionaire businessman, and the eldest of the Fanjul brothers, who control a sugar and real estate business valued at US$8.2 billion.
-Alfy Fanjul is often criticized as the Fanjul brother that most often donates to the Democratic Party seeking political favors, and in particular, seeking to ensure the continuation of the governmental price support of sugar that the Fanjul family company, Domino Sugar, most directly benefits from.
+Alfonso Fanjul Gómez-Mena (8 September 1936 – 3 August 2026), widely known as Alfonso "Alfy" Fanjul Jr., was a Cuban-born American billionaire businessman, and the eldest of the Fanjul brothers, who control a sugar and real estate business valued at US$8.2 billion.
+He was often criticized for the constant donations he made to the Democratic Party seeking political favors, and in particular, seeking to ensure the continuation of the governmental price support of sugar that the Fanjul family company, Domino Sugar, most directly benefits from.

-Early life
+Early life and education

-He is the eldest son of Alfonso Fanjul Sr. and his wife Lillian Rosa Gomez-Mena.
-He has a bachelor's degree from Fordham University in New York.
+Alfonso Fanjul Gómez-Mena was born in Havana on 8 September 1936 to Alfonso Fanjul Sr. and Lillian Rosa Gomez-Mena.
+He held a bachelor's degree from Fordham University in New York.

 Career

 In 1982, he became chairman of Flo-Sun Land Corporation, the family holding company, following the death of his father.

 In 1987, his net worth was estimated at US$500 million.

-He and his brother, José Fanjul, both hold Spanish and American passports.
-They are close friends of the ex-King Juan Carlos and have stated on various occasions that they would be willing to receive the exiled king as a guest in any of their mansions around the world.
+Just like his brother José Fanjul, Alfonso held Spanish and American passports.
+Close friends of the abdicated-King Juan Carlos, both Fanjuls stated on various occasions that they would be willing to receive the exiled king as a guest in any of their mansions around the world.

-Personal life
+Personal life and death

-His divorce from Tina Fanjul, mother of his children, was finalized in 2000 in Florida.
-She runs Tina Fanjul Associates Inc. Real Estate, which was founded in 1977, and sells property in south Florida and the Dominican Republic.

-Their daughter Crista is a marine biology graduate of the University of Miami, and is married to Allan "Tad" Ryan Jr.

-Their youngest daughter, Lillian, is an interior designer, and married to Luis Fernandez.
-Fernandez is executive vice president and CFO of Florida Crystals, a Fanjul family company, and co-president of American Sugar Refining.

-He has been married to Raysa Fanjul since at least 2010.
+Until their divorce was finalized in 2000, Fanjul was married to Tina Fanjul (née de los Reyes), a real estate agent who runs a real estate company, with whom he had two children: Crista, who studied marine biology at the University of Miami and went on to become a real estate agent; and Lillian, an interior designer who is married to Luis Fernandez, the co-president of American Sugar Refining.

+Fanjul married Raysa Herrera in 2007.
+Douglas Elliman real estate agent Raissa Enis became his stepdaughter with this marriage.

+Fanjul died in Palm Beach, Florida on 3 August 2026, at the age of 89.